Mohali23/Kalbonyan_Elmarsos/Udemy/Build Responsive Real-World Websites with HTML and CSS/Section_2 HTML Fundamentals/#3 Text Elements/readme.md

 ## #3 How to format text

-For text formats like bold text or italic text, let's do this
+For text formats like bold text or italic text.

 ### 1- Bold text